SciCatProject/documentation/Development/v4.x/backend/configuration.md

-When using the official release image, Backend configuration can be achieved by setting the environmental variables listed below through an orchestration/containerization system, the .env file or with a suitable method compatible with your environment.
-The current source code contains an example .env file, named _.env.sample_ listing all the environment variable available to configure the backend.
+When using the official release image, Backend configuration can be achieved by setting the environmental variables listed below through an orchestration/containerization system, the _.env_ file, or with a suitable method compatible with your environment.
+The current source code contains an example _.env_ file, named `.env.example`, listing all the environment variable available to configure the backend.

-If you are compiling the application from source, you can edit the file _serc/config/configuration.ts_ with the correct values for your infrastructure.
+If you are compiling the application from source, you can edit the file `src/config/configuration.ts` with the correct values for your infrastructure.
 This option is still undocumented, although it is our intention to provide a detailed how-to guide as soon as we can.

 ## Environment Variables

-This is complete the list of environment variable that can be used to configure SciCat backend.
+This is the complete list of environment variable that can be used to configure SciCat backend.
 The list is compiled according to the configuration class defined in _src/config/configuration.ts_